SethSmigelski/under-the-weather/README.md

 Selecting this option will **display 'Feels Like' and wind** (direction and speed) information beneath the primary display.
 This setting adds nuance to the current weather conditions display.

 **Display Timestamp:**
-Shows how long ago the weather data was updated from the source.
+Indicates the time elapsed since the weather data was last updated from the source.
 This option helps readers see how recently the weather widget obtained its information.

 **Display Unit Symbol:**
 Adds the unit symbol (F or C) next to the main temperature.
 This option allows you to select whether or not the widget should include the temperature unit symbol in the primary temperature display.